Joyce grew up with little, but is doing well now. She wonders if she will be able to retire at 65 and live by a California beach.

 Laura says she contributes everything she has to the family finances and has nothing left.
 She is looking for an equitable way to handle the money for the family -- her husband was married before and has two children.

-Chris, who's 32, asks Suze if he can afford to spend $87,000 on a 2013 Porsche Cayman S.
+Winnie, who's 25, asks Suze if she can afford to spend $1,545 on a Balenciaga City handbag.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.